How we know Upstate Nursing makes a difference!

 - Nurses in a Magnet designated organization research & develop evidence based care models that lead the organization in making changes which result in improved outcomes for our patients, their families & the communities we serve.

-- Magnet organizations have to outperform national benchmarks on nurse sensitive indicators such as Falls, HAPU, CLABSI, CAUTI, VAP, Restraints, Pediatric IV Infiltrations to achieve Magnet designation and to maintain it.
+- Magnet organizations have to outperform national benchmarks on nurse sensitive indicators such as Falls, HAPI, CLABSI, CAUTI, VAP, Restraints, Pediatric IV Infiltrations to achieve Magnet designation and to maintain it.
 It is the right thing to do for our patient’s, to provide high-quality care, a safer environment and better patient outcomes.

 Examples at of Empirical Outcomes at Upstate: